anxiousmodernman/hpt/docs/architecture.md

 ## gRPC

 To provision targets remotely, we use gRPC.
-This communication channel must be encrypted, s to accomplish that we use (our fork of) curvetls, a simple library that encrypts tcp transports, and uses asymmetric public-key encryption.
+This communication channel is encrypted with (a fork of) curvetls, a simple library that encrypts tcp transports with asymmetric public-key encryption.

-During remote provisioning the machine where `hpt` is invoked is the client, and the target machine's instance running `hpt serve` is the server.
+During remote provisioning the machine where `hpt` is invoked is the **client**, and the **target** machine's instance running `hpt serve` is the server, waiting for connections.
 Both must authenticate each other with the other's public key.
 A server will only accept connections from clients whose public key is in its keystore.
 A client will only connect to targets if it knows the target/server's public key.
 This raises the practical problem of delivering a keystore to the target before it can be provisioned.

 The client also has a keystore.
 This is a database of 1) it's own keypair and
 2) all the known target keypairs, identified by their unique name.
+Passing `--target foo` at the command line will select a keypair from the database by that name.
+Given that `--target` and `--ip` are fundamentally decoupled, it is possible to easy reuse a target keystore on many hosts.
+This is suitable for testing, but really you should create unique keys for every host you provision.

 ### Generating a Keystore for a Target